0xb120/cheatsheets_and_ctf-notes/Readwise/Articles/Detectify - DNS Is the Center of the Modern Attack Surface – Are You Protecting All Levels.md

   - readwise/articles
 url: https://blog.detectify.com/best-practices/dns-is-the-center-of-the-modern-attack-surface-are-you-protecting-all-levels/?__readwiseLocation=
 date: 2025-03-21
-summary: Many organizations rely on the Domain Name System (DNS) to manage their internet exposure, often having thousands of DNS records that can be changed with little oversight.
-However, DNS is vulnerable at multiple levels, from root servers to individual records, which can lead to serious security risks if not properly managed.
-Automation and careful monitoring are essential to protect against potential vulnerabilities in DNS configurations.
 ---
 # DNS Is the Center of the Modern Attack Surface – Are You Protecting All Levels?